#

 Simulate linked reads from a genome

-- two haplotypes of a reference genome in FASTA format:
+- at least one haplotypes of a reference genome in FASTA format:

 .fasta